-To celebrate English Tourism Week I have joint forces in a blog carnival with some of my favourite bloggers to collate a list of great things to do with kids in the UK on our very own doorstep.
+To celebrate English Tourism Week I have joint forces in a blog carnival with some of my favourite bloggers to collate a list of great educational places to visit with kids in the UK on our very own doorstep.

 Visit Warwick Castle